Answered! Jump to accepted answer.

 If I finally think of the solution, is it correct to use 'penser à' the solution?

-This relates to:to think of [doing] -
+This question relates to:French lesson "to think of [doing]"

 the verb penser always takes either à or de, never just a noun.